protofire/tezos-defi-dapp/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3faddc9d-aa40-48f2-a98d-1862bac37c30/deploy-status)](https://app.netlify.com/sites/tezosdefidapp/deploys)

 # Tezos defi dapp
-User interface with high level of deFi functionalities
+Implementations for common smart contract patterns of popular deFi applications and a User interface with high level of deFi functionalities.

+These implementations can be used as templates or starter kits to bootstrap new applications, greatly increasing developer productivity at the start of new projects.

 ## Getting started